digital-work-lab/handbook/docs/lab_basics/it_sytems.md

 Welcome to the chapter on IT systems.
-This guide is intended to offer you with a useful overview on the many IT technologies and tools that support learning, teaching, and administrative processes at our university and beyond and lead you to the right places to learn more about them.
+This guide is intended to offer you with a useful overview on the many IT technologies and tools that support the administrative processes and lead you to the right places to learn more about them.
 This manual will serve as resource for navigating the digital environment, from learning platforms to communication tools, data analysis software to writing tools.